-Transitioning from high school to college comes with a lot of changes: new friends, new campus, new schedule, new independence.
-But school is, most of the time, about academics, so learning how to adjust from a high school classroom to a college classroom can be a huge change.
+Transitioning from high school to college comes with a lot of new experiences: new friends, new campus, new schedule, and new independence.
+But school is, most of the time, about academics, so learning how to adjust from a high school classroom to a college classroom is important.

 Here are a few tips from someone who’s been there.